ncbi/histonedb/README.md

 ```
 python manage.py buildvariants
 ```
 WARNING: This will by default download the entire nr database and classify all sequences in the nr.
-If you want to build the HistoneDB using a smaller database of proteins in FASTA format using the NR formatted header (">gi|UNIQUE_GI|anything description [TAXONOMY_NAME]"), run the following command:
+If you want to build the HistoneDB using a smaller database of proteins in FASTA format using the NR formatted header (">UNIQUE_ACCESSION|anything description [TAXONOMY_NAME]"), run the following command:

 ```
 python manage.py buildvariants --db small_database.fasta